-After weeks of back and forth between Elon Musk and Twitter (NYSE: TWTR), the latter has officially accepted the Tesla CEO’s $44 billion offer to take it private.
+After months of back and forth between Elon Musk and Twitter (NYSE: TWTR), the former has finally relented and agreed to acquire the social media platform for the original price of $44 billion.

-Under the terms of the deal, shareholders would receive $54.20 in cash for each share of Twitter stock they own, matching Musk's original offer and marking a 38% premium on the stock price the day before Musk revealed his 9% stake in the company last month.
-Twitter will also be taken private as part of the deal.
+Under the original terms of the deal, shareholders would receive $54.20 in cash for each share of Twitter stock they own, matching Musk's original offer and marking a 38% premium on the stock price the day before Musk revealed his 9% stake in the company last in March.
+In the deal proposed in April, Twitter was to be taken private.

 "The Twitter Board conducted a thoughtful and comprehensive process to assess Elon's proposal with a deliberate focus on value, certainty, and financing.
 The proposed transaction will deliver a substantial cash premium, and we believe it is the best path forward for Twitter's stockholders."

 While an awful lot has happened since that offer was originally accepted -- including whistleblower claims and the public release of Musk's private text messages -- the same question is on everybody's lips...what now?

 In most cases of companies being taken private, it is a matter of weeks and not days.
 Then, once private, a company's shares can no longer be traded publicly because the company is delisted from the public exchange on which its shares once traded.
 Until then, investors can continue to invest in a business that is going private.